 Kickstarter began a series of ongoing efforts to blackout the movie by cancelling the filmmakers’ crowdfunding campaign, then Indiegogo welcomed them, and so I asked three of the main filmmakers why they were compelled to make it.

 Phelim McAleer and his wife Ann McElhinney are longtime Irish journalists who wrote the screenplay with Andrew Klavan and produced the movie with their Polish partner Magdalena Segieda.
 Nick Searcy is a Hollywood actor who plays Gosnell’s defense attorney and directed the film.

-Read the complete story to see why Nick Searcy says Gosnell is an uplifting movie and more beautiful truth:
+Read the complete story to see why Nick Searcy says Gosnell is an uplifting movie: